Genome architecture mapping: Windows calling and segregation table

-After the mapping has finished, GAMtools will compute the number of reads from each nuclear profile which overlap with each window in the background genome file.
-The default window size is 50 kb.
-This is all done by the same process_nps command.
-After this, it generates a segregation table.
+After mapping, GAMtools counts the number of reads from each nuclear profile that overlap with genomic windows, using a default window size of 50 kb.
+This step is performed by the same process_nps command and results in the generation of a segregation table, which indicates the presence or absence of each window across all profiles.

 Producing proximity matrices

-The command for this process is gamtools matrix.
+The GAMtools command for this process is matrix.
 The input file is the segregation table that was calculated from the windows calling step.
 GAMtools calculates these matrices using the normalized linkage disequilibrium, which means that it looks at how many times each pair of windows are detected by the same NP, and then normalizes the results based on how many times each window was detected across all NPs.
 The figure below shows an example of a proximity matrix heatmap produced using GAMtools.

+The GAMtools command for this step is: